gkoos/skyline/README.md

 - `PivotSelector`: Function to choose the pivot point for partitioning.
 The default is median selection, but you can provide a custom function for domain-specific optimization.
 - `ParallelThreshold`: Minimum number of partitions before enabling parallel processing.
 Lower values increase parallelism, higher values reduce goroutine overhead.
 - `MaxRecursionDepth`: Maximum allowed recursion depth.
 If exceeded, SkyTree falls back to BNL for the remaining data.
 Prevents stack overflow and excessive computation for very large or complex datasets.
+- `BNLSwitchThreshold`: If the number of points in a partition is less than or equal to this threshold, SkyTree will use the Block Nested Loop (BNL) algorithm for that partition instead of recursing further.
+This improves performance by avoiding SkyTree's overhead on small datasets, where BNL is typically faster.
+The default is 32, but you can tune this value for your workload and hardware.
+Lower values reduce BNL usage; higher values make SkyTree switch to BNL more often for small partitions.
+- `WorkerPoolSize`: Controls the maximum number of goroutines (workers) used for parallel recursion and merging in SkyTree.
+Setting this to `0` (the default) will use the number of available CPU cores on your system, which is usually optimal for most workloads.
+You can set a specific positive value to limit CPU usage or experiment with different levels of parallelism.
+Increasing this value may improve performance on large, partitionable datasets, but setting it too high can cause oversubscription and reduce efficiency.
+For most users, leaving it at `0` is recommended.

 Refer to the code and examples for how to set these options in your application.